-Technology Intensive, Hybrid, and Online Course
+Technology Intensive, Hybrid, and Online Courses

-The course adopts a HYBRID format primary teaching method.
-Class is offered online with designated day/time meeting pattern.
-Online participative presentations and discussions using ZOOM.... combined with lab BME 168L (Sections 02, 03, & 05) in LAB 112 under the format designed for each section.
+The course adopts a traditional lecture format as a primary teaching method, combined with in-class discussions and occasionally problem-solving sessions.
 In class each student is required to have an internet-connected device (e.g. smartphone, tablet, laptop computer) to be used exclusively for learning-related activities, including the iClicker technology available at SJSU.

-This course incorporates a REQUIRED lab component (BME 168L).
+This course incorporates a required lab component (BME 168L).